andrew/ultimate-awesome/README.md

 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [awesome-generative-models](https://github.com/Franceshe/awesome-generative-models) - A collection of awesome generative model papers, frameworks, libraries, software and resources for text, image, video, animation, code generation.
 - [awesome-chgk](https://github.com/gltronred/awesome-chgk) - A curated list of ChGK resources, sites and tools (in Russian).
+- [314-or-so-awesome-raspberry-pi-resources](https://github.com/grantwinney/314-or-so-awesome-raspberry-pi-resources) - Here's a huge list of Raspberry Pi resources I put together for Pi Day - interesting people to follow, material to read, projects to try out.
+You've no excuse for not learning the Pi now! :wink:.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
 - [awesome-blockchain](https://github.com/iNiKe/awesome-blockchain) - Awesome of Blockchain, ICO, ₿itcoin, Cryptocurrencies.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.